 Application of Translucent Concrete:

 - These blocks are suitable for the floors, pavements, and load-bearing walls.

-- Partition wall can be utilized where daylight doesn’t reach properly.
+- A partition wall can be utilized where daylight doesn’t reach properly.

 - In furnishings for the decorative and aesthetic function.